adam-s-elder/amar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* added cran-comments.md to the gitignore.
+* added \examples of nearly all functions
+* add \value to .Rd files regarding exported methods
+* adjusted code reset user's options()
 ## R CMD check results

 There were no ERRORs, WARNINGs.
 There was one NOTE, that I (Adam Elder) am the package maintainer, and that "et", "al" may be misspelled in the DESCRIPTION.